mnguye17/mnguye17/README.md

 - 👋 Hi, I’m Michael.
 I'm a PhD candidate at the University of Oklahoma Health Sciences Center College of Pharmacy.
 - 👀 I’m interested in access to care and health outcomes research.
 - 🌱 I’m currently learning R and Python and I'm proficient in SAS, Stata, and ArcGIS.
-- 📫 E-mail: michael@michaelmnguyen.com or my
+- :email: E-mail: michael@michaelmnguyen.com
+-
 - :link:: [LinkedIn](https://www.linkedin.com/in/michael-nguyen-43978464/)

 <!---